Archive of Our Own

 • The "Recent" series on the Homepage was renamed to "Recent Community", denoting they were not personal preferences.

-• A new extra "Crossover" checkbox was added for filters to align more with the original Archive of Our Own's way to searching which involved a similar task flow: (Checkbox, type keyword, Add)
+• A new extra "Crossover" checkbox was added for filters to align more with the original Archive of Our Own's way to searching which involved a similar task.

 High Fidelity Home Page and Search Results Page